User Profile: Dr. Bernard Hubbard

 Individual minerals can be identified by the specific wavelengths in which they emit or reflect radiant energy.
 For example, REEs have unique spectral signatures, especially in the near-infrared portion of the electromagnetic spectrum.
 Hyperspectral instruments can reveal these unique spectral signatures and allow geologists to identify specific REEs present in rocks.
 If these rocks are well exposed, these spectral signatures may even be detected by sensors on orbiting satellites.
 Dr. Hubbard uses these sensor returns to map the spatial distribution of minerals and combines these maps with digital geographic information system (GIS) information to help locate mineral resources.

 Along with his work in economic geology identifying REEs, Dr. Hubbard uses satellite and airborne remote sensors to assess hazards from landslides, volcano edifice failures, and related debris flows.
-Since joining the USGS in 2001, Dr. Hubbard’s primary work has focused on using remote sensing to help assess mineral resources in areas that may be too remote (such as the Alaskan tundra) or dangerous (such as Afghanistan) for extended field campaigns.
+Since joining the USGS in 2001, Dr. Hubbard’s primary work has focused on using remote sensing to help assess mineral resources in areas that may be too remote (such as the Alaskan tundra) for extended field campaigns.

 Current research: Dr. Hubbard is working on several projects across the continent.
 In the Southern Appalachian Mountains, he is conducting spectral studies of potential REE deposits.
 In Alaska and the Canadian Yukon, he is using remote sensing to help distinguish areas of permafrost from wildfire burns and exposed bedrock.
 In southern California, Dr. Hubbard is studying landslide, debris flow, and flood hazards along the mountainous border areas surrounding the Salton Sea basin.
 Finally, he is working on global mapping of clay-rich altered rocks on volcanoes to help determine the possible source volumes and extents of large flows of water and rock fragments triggered by volcanic eruptions.
 These flows are called lahars.
 Large lahars can crush, bury, or carry away almost anything in their paths, including homes, roads, bridges, and slope-stabilizing vegetation.